jennifernoelle/African-Frugivory-Dev/README.md

 The key raw data sources are:

--   Frugivory only data: "Frugivory.csv"
+-   Frugivory only data: Frugivory.csv

--   Frugivory and folivory meta-anlaysis: "Frugivory_folivory.csv"
+-   Frugivory and folivory meta-anlaysis: Frugivory_folivory.csv

--   Site metadata: "Site_metadata.csv"
+-   Site metadata: Site_metadata.csv

--   Study locations: "Study_locations.xlsx"
+-   Study locations: Study_locations.xlsx

 Additional information on the construction of the meta-analysis is included in this folder.